Keeping JAE Safe

 Club plot holders are required to leave the camp site in the same condition as found before their arrival.
 Please do not leave unwanted belongings behind.

-Ichiban Events and the East of England Showground have a specific policy that relates to dogs that are left in hot cars whilst at our event.
+Ichiban Events and the Norfolk Showground have a specific policy that relates to dogs that are left in hot cars whilst at our event.
 Please read this HERE

 If there is evidence of non-compliance with these rules, the Organisers reserve the right to remove the individual(s) from the event without any sort of reimbursement or refund.